gtrxAC/discord-j2me/README.md

 ### Not implemented
 * Replying to messages
 * Ping/unread indicators
-* Pretty much everything else
+* Attachment viewing/sending
+* Reactions and emojis

 ## How to build
 1. Create an `sdk` folder inside the repo with the following contents: